-Rest assured once the baby is born he/she is never taken out of your sight.
+Rest assured once the baby is born they are never taken out of your sight.
 The first hour is reserved solely for bonding between the new family and initiation of breastfeeding.
-After the first hour the newborn exam is done, Vitamin K and erythromycin eye ointment is offered and we finally weigh the baby!
+After the first hour the newborn exam is done, Vitamin K and erythromycin eye ointment is offered and we finally weigh your baby!

-Full prenatal care including blood work, one ultrasound, home birth, birth assistant, water birth tub, and postpartum care: $5500
+Full prenatal care, home birth, birth assistant, water birth tub, and postpartum care: $6200

-All Clients are entitled to a payment plan that is broken down based in the individual needs of the client.
+All Clients are entitled to a payment plan that is broken down based on the individual needs of the client.

 Coastal Midwifery accepts most insurance plans including Medicaid.
-In order to verify your insurance benefits and determine the amount of your out of pocket expenses, you must fill out a verification of benefits form through our billing agency and submit a small fee of $25 for this service.
-All other fees for the billing agency will be paid for by Coastal Midwifery once you come into care.
-All insurance clients will need to pay 50% of the full midwifery fee by 36 weeks of pregnancy.
+In order to verify your insurance benefits and determine the amount of your out of pocket expenses.
+All insurance clients will need to pay the full midwifery fee by 36 weeks of pregnancy.
 Once we receive payment from the insurance company you will be reimbursed this deposit.

 * Late Entry Fee (for clients entering care after 30 weeks) – $150

-For more information on which Medicaid plans we currently accept please give us a call.
+For more information on which Medicaid plans we currently accept please call us.